GameDistribution/GD-HTML5/README.md

 ## Implementation within games
 The SDK should be integrated within HTML5 games by loading it through our CDN.
 Specific information of the SDK features and usages can be found at the <a href="https://github.com/GameDistribution/GD-HTML5/wiki" target="_blank">wiki</a>.

+### Implementation self-hosted games.
+In the case where a developer wants to self-host their game; the SDK should be implemented within the game as aforementioned.
+The only difference is that they will have to upload a zipped `index.html`-file containing an iframe with the following query variable: `GD_SDK_REFERRER_URL`.
+The value of this variable should be the parentUrl.
+A perfect example can be found at `./index_iframe.html`.

 ## Debugging
 Games, which include the SDK, can be easily debugged by calling the following from a browser developer console:
 ```